Jacinta C. Conrad

 Jacinta Carmel Conrad is an American soft matter physicist.
 She is the Frank M. Tiller Professor of Chemical and Biomolecular Engineering at the University of Houston.
-Conrad was elected a fellow of the American Physical Society in 2022 for "experimental contributions to understanding nanoparticle dynamics, bacterial adhesion, and colloid-polymer mixtures, using advanced microscopy and light scattering techniques."
+Conrad was elected a fellow of the American Physical Society in 2022 and a 2024 fellow of the American Association for the Advancement of Science.

 Early life and education

 Conrad was raised in Eugene, Oregon, USA, where she attended South Eugene High School.
 As a senior, she was a finalist for the Westinghouse science final, becoming one of two Oregonians in a decade to make the finals of the national contest.
 Conrad later stated that she became involved in science in part because of a "transformative research experience" in high school.
 Following high school, Conrad enrolled at the University of Chicago for her undergraduate degree in mathematics.
 Upon graduating in 1999, she then enrolled at Harvard University for her master's degree and PhD.
 Upon earning her PhD, Conrad completed her post-doctoral research position at the University of Illinois Urbana-Champaign in 2009.